 In some cases, you may be able to release equity every month.
 For those that are rich in asset and poor in cash, Lifetime Mortgages are fast becoming one of the main considerations in retirement planning.

 Lifetime Mortgages are a serious decision and not necessarily the right course of action for everyone.
 Other considerations, such as the use of existing savings and investments or downsizing to a smaller property could be more suitable.

-However, Lifetime Mortgages can affect eligibility to UK means-tested benefits such as Council Tax Benefit, Pensions Credit and Pensions Savings Credit; it is always recommended that you seek advice from an independent adviser who specializes in Lifetime Mortgages.
+However, Lifetime Mortgages can affect eligibility for UK means-tested benefits such as Council Tax Benefit, Pensions Credit and Pensions Savings Credit; it is always recommended that you seeking advice from an independent adviser who specializes in Lifetime Mortgages.

 An independent Lifetime Mortgage adviser will assess your exact requirements and if appropriate, will help you select the most suitable scheme for your circumstances from the full range of providers.
 Lifetime Mortgages are designed to run for the whole of your life with the equity released attracting interest that rolls up against the amount borrowed.

 Typically interest rates are fixed so that it is easy to calculate how the debt increases over time, but the movement in house prices both up and down is always a consideration that requires particular consideration, especially if leaving an inheritance to your beneficiaries is important to you.

 With the growing flexibility in Lifetime Mortgages, it is now possible to protect and guarantee a specific value in your property for your beneficiaries.

 The amount you can borrow with Lifetime Mortgages depends on your age and the worth of your home.
 The older you are, the higher the percentage of your home’s value you can borrow.
 Nothing is repaid until the last survivor dies, moves into long term care or the property is sold, but interest will be calculated to the amount you have borrowed each year and is ‘wheeled up’ over the life of the loan.